aacer0/boost_unipd/content/post/GraduationBLM/index.md

 ---
-title: Chiara, Lorenzo e Nicolo MS in Physics of Data!
+title: Chiara, Lorenzo e Nicolo MS in Physics of Data and now PhD with our group
 subtitle:

 # Summary for listings and search engines